Diwali Music Lesson Ideas

 As a Malaysian living in a multicultural, multilingual, multi-religious country, I have very little to share about how my Diwali Music lesson looks like in my classroom.
-Hence, it is very crucial that I make effort to build knowledge in this area.
+Hence, it is crucial that I make effort to build knowledge in this area.

 Also see: Malaysian Music Teaching Resources